jeremyzyang/full_funnel/README.md

 # full_funnel
-simulate and analyze a full-funnel advertising experiment. details in the notebooks.
+The repo contains two notebooks that simulate and analyze a full-funnel advertising experiment.

+The data is illustrative in nature and may not correspond to the company’s actual circumstances.